Neptune Blog

 How to Compare Machine Learning Models and Algorithms

-We need to narrow down on techniques by comparing machine learning models thoroughly with parallel experiments.
-Using a well-planned approach is necessary to understand how to choose the right combination of algorithms and the data at hand.
+We need to narrow down our techniques by thoroughly comparing machine learning models with parallel experiments.
+A well-planned approach is necessary to understand how to choose the right combination of algorithms and the data at hand.

-So, in this article, we’re going to explore how to approach comparing ML models and algorithms.
+So, in this article, we will explore how to approach comparing ML models and algorithms.

 Comparing ML models is part of the broader process of tracking ML experiments.